Best Hearing Aid Brands in 2019

 Which hearing aid brands are the best?

-This is a very difficult question as there is currently no objective way to assess the quality of one hearing aid over another (more on hearing aid reviews).
+This is a very difficult question as there is currently no objective way to assess the quality of one hearing aid over another.
 However, many audiologists accept that the quality of hearing aids coming from the “Big Five” hearing aid manufacturers is high standard, and that you generally can’t go wrong by sticking with the industry’s top brands.

 How do I choose the best hearing aid?